Guide to No-Doc Business Loans: What They Are, Examples & How to Get Them

 While nearly every lending option is going to require at least some documents to be submitted, no-doc loans for LLCs are sought out by business owners who want or require as simplified an application process as possible.
 The trade-off?
 These loans almost always have higher-than-standard rates and fees since the lender is taking on more risk, so loan terms for small businesses might look a little different.

-No-Doc Business Loan Advantages and Disadvantages
+No-Doc Business Loans: Advantages and Disadvantages

 Whether you’re choosing between a traditional bank loan or an alternative lending option, you should weigh the pros and cons of each before making a decision.
 Below are some advantages and disadvantages that come with no-doc business loans.